agarun/ruby-muvy/README.md

 2. Grab [FFmpeg here](http://ffmpeg.zeranoe.com/builds/).
 3. You'll have to manually edit your PATH environment variable [like in this tutorial](https://www.wikihow.com/Install-FFmpeg-on-Windows).
 Once you set up FFmpeg in the PATH, you need to move the ImageMagick folder from 'User Variables' to the first entry in the 'System Variables' PATH variable so that Windows prefers ImageMagick `convert` over its own 'convert.exe'.
 [Here's an image showing that process](https://i.imgur.com/cf4HvCb.png).
-ImageMagick 7 replaced `convert` with `magick` on Windows for your convenience, but this gem doesn't make use of that yet.
+ImageMagick 7 replaced `convert` with `magick` on Windows, but this gem can't make use of that yet.
 4. Get [youtube-dl here](https://rg3.github.io/youtube-dl/download.html).
 5. Then, you can install any gem like so:
 ```sh